30 September 2023

 The WNISR Interactive DataViz

-Interactive visualization developed by World Nuclear Industry Status Report (WNISR) and Visionscarto
+Interactive visualization developed by World Nuclear Industry Status Report (WNISR), Visionscarto and icem7

-with support of the current funders of WNISR, and in particular the Heinrich Böll Foundation EU and the Natural Resources Defense Council (NRDC).
+with support of the current funders of WNISR, and in particular the Heinrich Böll Foundation.

-This version is based on a first edition hosted by the Bulletin of the Atomic Scientists 2017-2020 with support of the Pulitzer Center on Crisis Reporting.
+This is the third version, originally based on a first edition hosted by the Bulletin of the Atomic Scientists 2017-2020 with initial support of the Pulitzer Center on Crisis Reporting.

 Scope

-The information in this data visualization is based on the World Nuclear Industry Status Report (WNISR) Database, a Mycle Schneider Consulting Project, globally updated to 1 January 2023.
-Additional updates will be made continuously as required.
+The information in this data visualization is based on the World Nuclear Industry Status Report (WNISR) Database, a Mycle Schneider Consulting Project, globally updated to 31 December 2023.
+Additional updates are made continuously as required.
 The database covers commercial nuclear power reactors for which construction has or had started and does not include “planned” or “projected” power reactors.
 It also excludes research, heating or military reactors that do or did not generate power.

 Sources of Data